ZexingYang/cse15l-lab-reports/lab4.md

 ## Log into ieng6
 #Wed 11:00 AM B260, Group 2, Serpentmarsh
 ![Image](report4-1.png)
-I type in ssh command with my account and hit <enter> to login as I have set "password free" in lab
+I type in ssh command with my account and hit "<enter>" to login as I have set "password free" in lab